4dn-dcic/documentation_management/Pipelines_dev_docs/docs/source/Github_setup.rst

 In order to test the docker image locally, you need to download and install docker.

-Once docker is installed in your computer, clone the repo and go to the local folder.
+Once docker is installed in your computer, clone the repo and go to the local folder where the Dockerfile is located.
 Run the following command to build the local image:
 ::